-Unemployment insurance (UI) covers employers affected by short-time working for a proportion of their salary costs for a certain period.
+Unemployment insurance (UI) temporarily covers a proportion of the salary costs of employers whose employees are affected by short-time working.
 The aim is to prevent redundancies being announced as a result of unavoidable, short-term work stoppages.

 In contrast to unemployment benefits, the benefits are paid to the employer.
 However, each employee has the right to not accept the short-term working compensation.
 The employer must continue to pay these employees their full salaries.
 However, there is then an increased risk of employees being made redundant.